 - Construction of a fishway around the inlet regulator between Frenchman’s Creek and Lake Victoria which is a major barrier to fish passage along the Murray River.

-- Creating an early warning system—an MDBA risk assessment matching where fish deaths have previously occurred with current factors such as water quality, weather and flow.
+- Creating an early warning system—a Murray-Darling Basin Authority (MDBA) risk assessment matching where fish deaths have previously occurred with current factors such as water quality, weather and flow.

 - Funding the local community for aerators that the report found created refuge zones for fish.